benjaminion/upgrading-ethereum-book/src/book.md

 [TODO: link to Merge section when done]::

 The consensus layer specifications are written incrementally.
-Thus, each version (such as the current Bellatrix [v1.3.0](https://github.com/ethereum/consensus-specs/tree/v1.3.0/specs) version) contains the unchanged specs for previous versions, plus a separate set of documents detailing the changes for the new version.
+Each version (such as the current Bellatrix [v1.3.0](https://github.com/ethereum/consensus-specs/tree/v1.3.0/specs) version) contains the unchanged specs for previous versions, plus a separate set of documents detailing the changes for the new version.
 Thus, to build Bellatrix, for example, you need the [Phase&nbsp;0](https://github.com/ethereum/consensus-specs/tree/v1.3.0/specs/phase0) specs, the [Altair](https://github.com/ethereum/consensus-specs/tree/v1.3.0/specs/altair) "diff" specs on top of that, and the [Bellatrix](https://github.com/ethereum/consensus-specs/tree/v1.3.0/specs/bellatrix) "diff" specs on top of that, all with the same GitHub release tag (in this case, v1.3.0).

 The consensus specs repo contains some other, unreleased, versions such as [das](https://github.com/ethereum/consensus-specs/tree/dev/specs/_features/das) (data-availability sampling), [custody_game](https://github.com/ethereum/consensus-specs/tree/dev/specs/_features/custody_game), and [sharding](https://github.com/ethereum/consensus-specs/tree/dev/specs/_features/sharding).
 These reflect different research directions and are in varying states of currency.